New Edition: 19851989: Bobby Brown's departure, Johnny Gill's introduction and Heart Break

-Under pressure from MCA and their management, the group voted Bobby Brown out in December 1985, due to behavioral problems.
-Brown embarked on a solo career in 1986, while New Edition continued to promote All for Love as a quartet.
+Bobby Brown embarked on a solo career in 1986, while New Edition continued to promote All for Love as a quartet.
 In spite of their financial and internal conflicts, New Edition continued to peak.
 During this era of the group's evolution, the group appeared in the episode of Knight Rider titled "Knight Song", performing "Count Me Out".
 As 1986 wound to a close, they recorded a cover of The Penguins' 1954 hit "Earth Angel" for the soundtrack to The Karate Kid, Part II.
 The song peaked at number twenty-one and inspired the group to record Under the Blue Moon, an album of doo-wop covers.

-After having already lost a member when Brown was terminated from the group, New Edition's future became uncertain when murmurings began to surface that lead singer Ralph Tresvant was eyeing a solo career as well.
+After having already lost a member when Brown departed the group, New Edition's future became uncertain when murmurings began to surface that Tresvant was eyeing a solo career as well.
 To pad his potential departure, singer Johnny Gill was voted into the group by Ricky Bell, Michael Bivins and Ronnie DeVoe in 1987, despite Tresvant ultimately deciding to remain in place.
 A native of Washington, D.C., Gill is the only non-Boston native among the group's six members.

-New Edition's fifth studio release, Heart Break— which also featured Gill as the co-lead vocalist — was released in the summer of 1988.
+New Edition's fifth studio release, Heart Break, was released in the summer of 1988.
 Primarily produced by the production team of Jimmy Jam & Terry Lewis, the album was a departure from the group's previous bubblegum sound, and instead took on a smoother, stronger, and more adult resonance.
 Spinning off five hit singles: "If It Isn't Love", "You're Not My Kind of Girl", "Can You Stand the Rain", "Crucial" and "N.E.
 Heartbreak"; Heart Break became New Edition's most commercially successful album up to that point, certified double platinum in the United States.
 The success of Heart Break would launch the group on a successful concert tour as well in the closing months of 1988, with N.E. serving as the headliners while Al B. Sure and former member Bobby Brown served as the opening acts.